GPII/universal/examples/pspChannelClient/README.md

 Note that the preferences sets used with the above configurations should be in the testData/preferences folder of this repository.

-## Example payloads received by the PCP
+## Example payloads received by the PSP

 Here are some sample payloads collected from this client during such testing.